 The battle for a fairer, healthier more equitable, socially progressive and balanced society that acknowledges its diversity will be won or lost in cities.
 Progressive, innovative cities look at themselves from within a 360º perspective.
 This lens helps seeing the needs and priorities of differing groups – the young, the old, women, men, differing ethnicities and origins, abilities and lifestyles.
 Only when these are aligned do cities work well.
 To be creative and innovative today means operating within planetary boundaries, being focused on peoples’ deeper needs and worries.
 It involves creating emotionally satisfying, well connected places that are also pioneering in fostering a circular economy.
 The transition towards this better city cannot be tackled piece by piece or in a business as usual approach.
 This requires courage and determination from public, private and civic forces.
 This is where the 1st Social Progress Cities Summit and the discussions we invite you to take part in, comes into their own deeper needs and worries.

 Welcome to the 1st European Social Progress Cities Summit!

-The 1st EU Social Progress Cities Summit Moderator, Mr. Charles Landry
+The 1st European Social Progress Cities Summit, Moderator, Mr. Charles Landry

 Social progress Mayors inputs (moderated by Charles Landry)